a10nik/dust-dot/1-thrift/readme.md

 And all that just to happily run it merely twice per the whole project's lifetime for it to generate some painful-to-load sources, that you could probably have written yourself already.
-Luckily, there is a [Docker](https://www.docker.com/)-image that contains a runnable version of Thrift that was bestowed to us by some selfless people having marched through all these rings of hell for the greater good of their fellow developers like me.
+Luckily, there is a [Docker](https://www.docker.com/)-image that contains a runnable version of Thrift that was granted to us by some selfless people having marched through all these rings of hell for the greater good of their fellow developers like me.

 To make a long story short, I'll be using this image to generate Thrift-specific sources for both apps.